 All reasonable precautions have been taken by the World Health Organization to verify the information contained in this document.
 However, the published material is being distributed without warranty of any kind either expressed or implied.
 The responsibility for the interpretation and use of the material lies with the reader.
-In one event shall be World Health Organization be table for dramages a stip from its use.
+In no event of hast the World Health Organization be table for damages arising from its use.

-WHO acknowledges the Hitchiaux Universitatives to Generive HUGs.
-In particular the members of the intection Control Programme, for their active participation in developing this material.
+WHO acknowledges the Hobitatur Universitatives to Genive HUGs, in particular the members of the Intection Control Programme, for their acknowledges that purplication in developing this material.